Table of Contents[Hide][Show]

 Yep … I did this!

 I’ll admit it: when my kids were all really young, I just pretended Halloween didn’t exist.
-We didn’t do the trick or treating thing or the costume thing.
-In fact, we usually just turned out the lights and went to bed early on trick-or-treating night.
+We didn’t do the trick-or-treating thing or the Halloween costume thing.
+Instead of a Halloween party we usually just turned out the lights and went to bed early before the trick-or-treaters would come around.

-As my kids get older and want to dress up, trick-or-treating is harder to avoid.
+As my kids got older and wanted to dress up, trick-or-treating was harder to avoid.
 On the one hand, I completely understand the fun tradition of wearing a costume and spending time with friends.
 On the other, I don’t love the idea of them getting bags upon bags of candy (that will make them crazy and rot their teeth out).

 Option #2: The Candy Fairy

 Opinions differ on whether or not receiving a mountain of candy in one night provides a natural opportunity to learn self-control.
-I’m all for kids having these life lessons, but I’m a big believer in giving kids choices within certain boundaries set by the parent.
+I’m all for kids having these life lessons.
+However, I’m also a big believer in giving kids choices within certain boundaries set by the parent.
 (Hence my love for Montessori.)

-The Candy Fairy (or Switch Witch, take your choice) visits our house after trick-or-treating and the kids don’t seem to mind a bit.
-We switch out the majority of the candy for a fun grab bag of treats.
-Since they come from our home, this also gives me the chance to throw some tasty edibles from better sources.
+The Candy Fairy (or Switch Witch, take your choice) visits our house after trick-or-treating.
+The kids don’t seem to mind a bit.
+We switch out most of the candy for a fun goodie bag of treats.
+Since the treat bags come from our home, this also gives me the chance to throw in some tasty goodies from better sources.

-In fact, there plenty of reasons to consider giving out non-candy treats:
+In fact, there are plenty of reasons to consider giving out non-candy Halloween treats:

-- Too Much Sugar – With high rates of obesity and other health problems, especially among youth, I can’t in good conscience hand out tons of sugary candy.
+2. Too Much Sugar – With record obesity rates and other health problems, especially among youth, I can’t in good conscience hand out tons of sugary candy.
 The 80/20 rule is great and there may be a time and a place for treats.
 The problem is that time seems to be all the time.
 And the place seems to be everywhere.
-Kids get candy at the bank, the doctor, school, and almost everywhere they go.
+Kids get candy at the bank, the doctor, their school, and almost everywhere they go.
 Do they really need bags of it?!

-- Dye Sensitivities – Many kids are sensitive to food dyes and it is tough to avoid them in most types of candy.
+3. Dye Sensitivities – Many kids are sensitive to food dyes and it’s tough to avoid them in most types of candy.

 True, non-candy treats may not make your house the most popular stop in the neighborhood, but there are some really fun alternatives to candy that are definitely kid-approved.
 And all the other families who are trying to limit sugar or who are sensitive to food dyes will thank you!